 Where:

-TPSS/SSS_sync_inter: it is the time period used in PSS/SSS detection given in table 9.3.9.1-1 and table 9.3.9.1-2.
+TPSS/SSS_sync_inter: it is the time period used in PSS/SSS detection

-.
+For inter-frequency SSB based measurements without measurement gaps in active BWP, and UE supports interFrequencyMeas-Nogap-r16, TPSS/SSS_sync_inter is given in table 9.3.9.1-1 and table 9.3.9.1-2.

+For UE indicating [nogap-nointerurption], TPSS/SSS_sync_inter is given in Table 9.3.9.1-1 for FR1 and Table 9.3.9.1-2 for FR2

+For UE indicating [nogap-interruption], TPSS/SSS_sync_inter is given in Table 9.3.9.1-1a for FR1 and Table 9.3.9.1-2a for FR2.

-TSSB_time_index_inter: it is the time period used to acquire the index of the SSB being measured given in table 9.3.9.1-3 and table 9.3.9.1-4.
+TSSB_time_index_inter: it is the time period used to acquire the index of the SSB being measured

+For inter-frequency SSB based measurements without measurement gaps in active BWP, and UE supports interFrequencyMeas-Nogap-r16, TSSB_time_index_inter is given in table 9.3.9.1-3 and table 9.3.9.1-4.

+For UE indicating [nogap-nointerurption], TSSB_time_index_inter is given in Table 9.3.9.1-3 for FR1 and Table 9.3.9.1-4 for FR2

+For UE indicating [nogap-interruption], TSSB_time_index_inter is given in Table 9.3.9.1-3a for FR1 and Table 9.3.9.1-4a for FR2.

-T SSB_measurement_period_inter: equal to a measurement period of SSB based measurement given in table 9.3.9.2-1, table 9.3.9.2-2, table 9.3.9.2-3 and table 9.3.9.2-3a when highSpeedMeasInterFreq-r17 is configured and UE supports measurementEnhancementInterFreq-r17, and table 9.3.9.2-4 when highSpeedMeasFlagFR2-r17 is configured and UE supports [measurementEnhancementCAInterFreqFR2-r18].
+T SSB_measurement_period_inter: equal to a measurement period of SSB based measurement

+For inter-frequency SSB based measurements without measurement gaps in active BWP, and UE supports interFrequencyMeas-Nogap-r16, T SSB_measurement_period_inter is given in table 9.3.9.2-1, table 9.3.9.2-2, table 9.3.9.2-3 and table 9.3.9.2-3a when highSpeedMeasInterFreq-r17 is configured and UE supports measurementEnhancementInterFreq-r17, and table 9.3.9.2-4 when highSpeedMeasFlagFR2-r17 is configured and UE supports [measurementEnhancementCAInterFreqFR2-r18].

+For UE indicating [nogap-nointerurption], T SSB_measurement_period_inter is given in Table 9.3.9.2-1 for FR1, table 9.3.9.2-2 for FR2, and table 9.3.9.2-3 when highSpeedMeasInterFreq-r17 is configured and UE supports measurementEnhancementInterFreq-r17.

+For UE indicating [nogap-interruption], T SSB_measurement_period_inter is given in Table 9.3.9.2-1a for FR1 and table 9.3.9.2-2a for FR2, and table 9.3.9.2-3b when highSpeedMeasInterFreq-r17 is configured and UE supports measurementEnhancementInterFreq-r17.

 - For UE supporting power class 6 and [measurementEnhancementCAInterFreqFR2-r18] with highSpeedMeasFlagFR2-r17 configured, if SMTC <= 40ms, TSSB_measurement_period_inter is given in Table 9.3.9.2-x; otherwise, TSSB_measurement_period_inter is given in Table 9.3.9.2-2.

-CSSFinter: it is a carrier specific scaling factor and is determined according to CSSFoutside_gap,i in clause 9.1.5.1 for measurement conducted outside GAP, i.e. when interfrequency SMTC is fully non overlapping or partially overlapping with GAP.For inter-frequency SSB based measurements without measurement gaps in active BWP
+CSSFinter: it is a carrier specific scaling factor and is determined according to CSSFoutside_gap,i in clause 9.1.5.1 for measurement conducted outside GAP, i.e. when interfrequency SMTC is fully non overlapping or partially overlapping with GAP.

+when inter-frequency SMTC is fully non overlapping or partially overlapping with measurement gaps for UE indicating [nogap-nointerruption] or

+when inter-frequency SMTC is fully non overlapping with measurement gaps for UE indicating [no gap with interruption],

+For inter-frequency SSB based measurements without measurement gaps in active BWP

 Mpss/sss_sync_inter: For a UE supporting FR2-1 power class 1 or 5, Mpss/sss_sync_inter = 40.
 For a UE supporting FR2-1 power class 2, Mpss/sss_sync_inter = 24.
 For a UE supporting FR2-1 power class 3, Mpss/sss_sync_inter = 24.
 For a UE supporting FR2-1 power class 4, Mpss/sss_sync = 24.
 For a UE supporting FR2-2 power class 1, Mpss/sss_sync_inter = 60.
 For a UE supporting FR2-2 power class 2, Mpss/sss_sync_inter = 36.
 For a UE supporting FR2-2 power class 3, Mpss/sss_sync_inter = 36.
 For FR1, Mpss/sss_sync_inter = 5.